Pickelhaupt/EUC-Dash-ESP32/README.md

 # EUC-Dash-ESP32
+Complete rewrite added, only buildable with PlatformIO please see src/README.md

 Stand-alone Bluetooth dashboard for electric unicycles (EUCs) for ESP32.
 You can build it with both the Arduino IDE and with PlatformIO.
 For instructions on how to setup PlatformIO and building the project see the README.md file in the src directory.